 Mariam Sow Cissé, one of the 1000 nominees from Guinea who have played a significant change in the democratic transition that recently took place in her country said "Peace goes beyond security issues.
 Peace starts at home when you give birth to children and see them growing and enjoying life.
 Without healthcare services, education, food and job security, there’s no peace".

 Peace Women Across the Globe is organizing a workshop this Wednesday entitled “Women Lead the Way-Redefining Peace”.
-Among the panelists, women peacebuilders from Brazil, Burundi, Hong-Kong, Mali, Mexico, Indonesia, Uganda and Switzerland.
+Among the panelists, women peacebuilders from Brazil, Burundi, Mali, Mexico, Indonesia, Uganda and Switzerland.